getsentry/webvitals.com/docs/faq.md

 2. **Gather information**: browser, analyzed domain, error messages
 3. **Check existing issues** to avoid duplicates
 4. **Create a detailed GitHub issue** with reproduction steps
-5. **Notify in Slack**: Tag the team in #webvitals for urgent issues

 ### Can I request new features?

 Yes!
-Feature requests are handled internally:
+Feature requests are welcome:

 1. **Create a GitHub issue** with the feature request template
-2. **Describe the business case** - how does it support Sentry's goals?
+2. **Describe the use case** - what problem does this solve?
-3. **Provide technical details** - implementation considerations
+3. **Provide technical details** - implementation considerations if you have them
-4. **Discuss in team sync** - get engineering team input

-Feature development is prioritized based on business impact and technical feasibility.
+Feature development is prioritized based on community impact and technical feasibility.

 ## 🗺️ Roadmap & Future Features